25 Types of Bats in New Mexico

 21. California Leaf-nosed Bat

-The California Leaf-nosed bats are the most widespread species of leaf-nosed types of bats in New Mexico.
+The California Leaf-nosed bats are the most widespread species of leaf-nosed bats in New Mexico.
 It lives almost exclusively in western regions.

 They are found from southern Canada down to Baja, California, and throughout the West, including Montana, Colorado, Utah, Nevada, and Arizona.